Edward the Black Prince: Return to England

 The death of Edward's eldest son Edward of Angoulême in 1371 caused him a great deal of grief.
 His health continued to deteriorate, and his personal doctor advised him to return to England.
 Edward left Aquitaine with the Duke of Lancaster and landed at Southampton early in January 1371.
 Edward met his father at Windsor.
 At this meeting, Prince Edward interceded to stop a treaty Edward III had concluded the previous month with Charles of Navarre because he objected to the ceding of lands to King Charles.
 After this, Edward returned to his manor in Berkhamsted.

 On his return to England, Edward was publicly recognised as the natural opponent of the anti-clerical and Lancastrian party's influence.
-On 2 May he met the convocation of Canterbury at the Savoy and persuaded them to make an exceptionally large grant.
-His health began to improve, and in August 1372 he sailed with his father to the relief of Thouars; but contrary winds meant that the fleet never reached the French coast.
-On 6 October he resigned the principality of Aquitaine and Gascony, giving as his reason that its revenues were no longer sufficient to cover expenses.
+On 2 May, he met the convocation of Canterbury at the Savoy and persuaded them to make an exceptionally large grant.
+His health began to improve, and in August 1372, he sailed with his father to the relief of Thouars; but contrary winds meant that the fleet never reached the French coast.
+On 6 October, he resigned the principality of Aquitaine and Gascony, giving as his reason that its revenues were no longer sufficient to cover expenses.
 He acknowledged his resignation in Parliament the next month.
 At the conclusion of this parliament, after the knights had been dismissed, he met the citizens and burgesses "in a room near the white chamber" and prevailed on them to extend the customs granted the year before for the protection of merchant shipping for another year.

-Edward's illness returned in force, though when the "Good Parliament" met on 28 April 1376 he was the House of Commons' main ally in their criticism of the administration, and evidently acted in concert with William of Wykeham in opposing the influence of Lancaster, and he had good cause to fear that his brother's power would prove dangerous to the prospects of his son Richard.
-Richard Lyons, the king's financial agent who was impeached for gigantic frauds, sent him a bribe of £1,000 and other gifts, but Edward refused to receive it, though he afterwards said that it was a pity he had not kept it and sent it to pay the soldiers who were fighting for the kingdom.
+Edward's illness returned in force, though when the "Good Parliament" met on 28 April 1376, he was the House of Commons' main ally in their criticism of the administration, and evidently acted in concert with William of Wykeham in opposing the influence of Lancaster, and he had good reason to fear that his brother's power would prove dangerous to the prospects of his son Richard.
+Richard Lyons, the king's financial agent who was impeached for gigantic frauds, sent him a bribe of £1,000 and other gifts, but Edward refused it.
+He later said he regretted not keeping and sending it to his soldiers.